The Importance of Diversity in Healthcare & How to Promote It

 It’s worth mentioning that while diversity is important, diversity without inclusion is ineffective.
 Not only do healthcare teams need to represent a variety of backgrounds, but each member needs to be given a voice.

 What are the Risks of Lacking Healthcare Diversity?

 Just as healthcare diversity has its advantages, there are major risks that can be attributed to the lack of diversity.

-Be it the result of a language barrier, differences in philosophy, differences in cultural norms (& expectations), or even cultural bias, lack of diversity can lead to communication breakdown with patients.
+Be it the result of a language barrier, differences in philosophy, differences in cultural norms (& expectations), or even cultural bias, a lack of diversity can lead to a communication breakdown with patients.
 And when patients cannot fully communicate or express their needs, dangerous mistakes can occur.

 Lack of healthcare diversity can lead to limited perspective when providing patients with medical care, psychological treatment, and social support.
 It can stunt innovation and creative thinking, but more importantly, it could impede critical observations surrounding a patient’s diagnosis, medical history, or other socio-economic factors that may affect their health and well-being.

 Mentorship plays a critical role in our medical system.
 Doctors, nurses, medical assistants, and administrative personnel will always need the support of a mentor to guide them in their respective professions.
 It’s important for healthcare workers to have role models they can look up to and emulate throughout their careers.
 A lack of diversity can make it difficult for minority healthcare workers to find mentors from whom they can identify and learn.
 In turn, this can thwart their professional growth and their ability to provide the best patient care.